gustybear/website_academic/content/project/facility/yaolab/index.md

 authors:
 - Yao Zheng

-summary: "WCL is a 400 sq ft space located at the fourth floor of Holmes Hall, curating a selection of RF instruments for wireless research and development."
+summary: "Yao's laboratory is a 400 sq ft space located at the fourth floor of Holmes Hall, curating a selection of RF instruments for wireless research and development."

 # Featured image
 # To use, place an image named `featured.jpg/png` in your page's folder.